 </div>

-In this example, we first go through:{% prevArchive prev %}Define a variable namedprevvariable to receive the data of the previous article.
-Then, use{% if prev %}Check if the previous article exists.
-If it does, construct a link to it{{ prev.Link }}And the title{{ prev.Title }}of<a>Label; if not exists, it displays 'None', which can well handle boundary conditions and improve user experience.
+In this example, we first{% prevArchive prev %}Define a variable namedprevvariable to receive the data of the previous article.
+Then, use{% if prev %}Determine if the previous article exists.
+If it does, build a link that includes it{{ prev.Link }}and the title{{ prev.Title }}of<a>Label; if not exists, then display "None", which can well handle boundary cases and improve user experience.

-Implement 'Next Article' document link and title
+Implement "Next article" document link and title

-How to use the tag:
+How to use the label:

 {% nextArchive next %}